-Su bmitted by DA Partnership Pr incipal Office □ An Individual Th The signatory of this questionnaire guarantees the truth and accuracy of all statements and of all answers to interrogatories hereinafter made 1.
+Su bmitted by A Corporation A Partnership An Individual Pri Principal Office Th The signatory of this questionnaire guarantees the truth and accuracy of all statements and of all answers to interrogatories hereinafter made 1.
 In what manner have you inspected this proposed work?
 Explain in detail.
 2. Explain your plan or layout for performing the proposed work.
 3. The work, if awarded to you, will have the personal supervision of whom?
-4. Do you intend to do the hauling on the proposed work with your own force? and type of equipment to be used If so, give amount 5.
-If you intend to sublet the hauling or perform it through an agent, state amount of sub-contract, and, if known, the name and address of sub-contractor or agent, amount and financial responsibility type of his equipment and
+4. Do you intend to do the hauling on the proposed work with your own force?
+If so, give amount 5.
+If you intend to sublet the hauling or perform it through an agent, state amount of sub-co contract, and, if known, the name and address of sub-contractor or agent, amount and ty financial responsibility pe of his equipment and 6.
+Do you intend to do grading on the proposed work with your own forces?
+If so, give type of